The Avocado Show in Amsterdam offers a unique dining experience, serving beautifully presented dishes made with avocados…

 Suggested Further Reading:

-Hotels in Amsterdam – In a good location or where I have stayed as a solo traveller
+Hotels in Amsterdam – Recommended hotels in a good location or where I have stayed as a solo traveller

-Activities in Amsterdam – that I have enjoyed by myself
+Things to do in Amsterdam – activities that I have enjoyed by myself

 Blog post for top travel tips when going to Amsterdam